 Before receiving Vivitrol

-You should not use Vivitrol if you are allergic to naltrexone, or if you have:
+You should not receive Vivitrol if you are allergic to naltrexone, or if:

 To make sure Vivitrol is safe for you, tell your doctor if you have:

 kidney disease; or